ukhsa-collaboration/PHEindicatormethods/cran-comments.md

 ## Updates in this release

-* Updated ISRate and ISRatio functions to offer greater flexibility of inputs
+* Updated `calculate_ISRate` and `calculate_ISRatio` functions to offer greater flexibility of inputs
-* amended all GitHub url references for bug reporting and GitHub Action badges as code hosting transferred from PublicHealthEngland to UKHSA
+* amended all GitHub url references for bug reporting and GitHub Action badges as code hosting transferred from PublicHealthEngland to UKHSA-collaboration

 ## R CMD check results on local installation

 There were no ERRORs, WARNINGS or NOTES on the following local installation:
-* Windows 10 install using R 4.2.1 and RStudio 2022.07.2 Build 576
+* Windows 10 install using R 4.2.1 and RStudio 2022.07.1 Build 554

 ## Other Test Environments